All Products

 Expert mode

 The expert mode (fine-grained) is a dynamic resource allocation method.
 In this mode, you can configure the resources that are required by each slot sharing group (SSG).
-This way, Realtime Compute for Apache Flink calculates the resources that are required by each slot, and then dynamically applies resources for slots that are used for TaskManagers from the available resource pool.
+This way, Realtime Compute for Apache Flink calculates the number of resources that are required by each slot, and then dynamically applies resources for slots that are used for TaskManagers from the available resource pool.
 For complicated deployments, the basic mode may cause low resource utilization.
 Therefore, you need to use the expert mode to configure the resources for each operator.
 This way, resource utilization is improved, and the deployment throughput can be achieved based on your business requirements.

 image